g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 ### `DenyUsers`

-This creates a blacklist of users that cant log in.
+This creates a blacklist of users that can't log in.
 Any other users that not on the list can log in.
 The list of users is a space separated list.